-- Cover with foil and bake at 350 degrees F for 30 minutes.
+- Cover with foil and bake at 350 degrees F for 20 minutes.
 Remove foil and continue baking for an additional 15-25 minutes.
+Check for doneness-the top should be mostly set and only slightly jiggly.
 Let cool completely before cutting — brownies may still be gooey in the middle when still warm, but will set up perfectly once cooled.

 - Once cool, slice into bars and Enjoy!!